 CEs must establish meal times for each site and provide this information to TDA.
-Therefore, when applying to participate in the SFSP or providing annual updates on SFSP information, sponsors must provide TDA with the meal service times for each site.
+Therefore, when applying to participate in the SFSP or providing annual updates on SFSP information, CEs must provide TDA with the meal service times for each site.

-Per Final Rule, Streamlining Program Requirements and Improving Integrity in the Summer Food Service Program (SFSP), the following regulations apply to meal service times in the SFSP:
+The following regulations apply to meal service times in the SFSP: